 The laminar flow cabin is sealed on the sides and maintained under constant positive pressure to avoid infiltration of contaminated air from the environment.
 She generates “air barriers”, allowing the air to flow at a constant speed in a single direction something that is also known as a laminar air flow.

-How does a laminar flow bell work?
+How does a laminar flow hoods work?

-Laminar flow bells maintain the recirculation of a clean air in the environment where they are found; Renewing continuously the air.
+Laminar flow hoods maintain the recirculation of a clean air in the environment where they are found; Renewing continuously the air.
 They take it from their surroundings; They filter it and return it to the environment with an extra stage of absolute filtration, and this process is constant.

 In laminar flow booths, the air outlet speed, constantly, continues and homogeneous distribution through HEPA filters, allows to move the particles generated in the work area causing a sweeping effect out of that zone.